 |Master Plan Completed||2009|

 Regional Tourism Planning

 A ski route has existed for many decades between the Rothorn ski area in Zermatt and the Saas-Fee ski area of Switzerland.
 A lift connection between these two, world-famous high alpine ski resorts has been considered for many, many years.
-More than thirty years ago, Mr. Hubert Bumann of Luftseilbahnen Saas-Fee AG considered a three section lift system from Saas-Fee up to the Feechopf summit at elevation 3,888 to become the highest lift-serviced alpine skiing in Europe.
 The current lift-serviced system in the Rothorn Paradise area at the top of the Unterrothorn lies just seven kilometers distance from the top of Mittelallalin 2 and 3 glacier lifts in Saas-Fee as the crow flies.

 In the early summer of 2000 Ecosign Mountain Resort Planners Ltd. was commissioned by Luftseilbahnen Saas-Fee AG and Zermatter Rothornbahn AG to complete a technical assessment of the Täsch Valley which lies between the Rothorn and Saas-Fee ski areas and provides the terrain which is the logical link between the two ski areas.
 All of this terrain lies within the territory of the Community of Täsch.